-Lawton Academy’s curriculum is based upon the following sources: the Oklahoma competency standards (PASS, as a bare minimum); the “School Steps: An American School Curriculum”; and the College Board’s “Academic Preparation for College: What Students Need to Know and Be Able to Do.”
+Lawton Academy’s curriculum is based upon the following sources: the “School Steps: An American School Curriculum”; and the College Board’s “Academic Preparation for College: What Students Need to Know and Be Able to Do”; the Oklahoma competency standards (PASS, as a bare minimum).

 Elementary students work at the level at which they are able, even if it is not the class to which their ages assign them.

 Lawton Academy was developed as a school for the gifted and talented.
 Because we take students as young as four years of age, and these students are not traditionally tested for giftedness, we do not require a “gifted” test for admission.
 The needs of all hard working, self-driven students will be met at this school.
 We do have certain “benchmarks” that must be attained for continuing education into the middle school and the high school, however.